 What Do You Fnd Is The Most Difficult Part Of A Performance Review?

 Only go into this one at the end and if you have a good relationship with your boss to close off the session with a smile.
 Remember your boss needs to go through employees and hear all the complaining, bragging and questions.
 This one just takes a minute and indirectly asks how they feel.
 A little burst of relief if you may that will hopefully have your review end in a smile.

 So all in all remember to take everything with a grain of salt.
 Performance reviews are not meant to torture anyone.
-Your boss may be completely imcompetent and you’ll be on far sides of the table, but ultimately, regardless of why, they are in the position to “judge” you.
+Your boss may be completely incompetent and you’ll be on far sides of the table, but ultimately, regardless of why, they are in the position to “judge” you.

 Eitehr way, go over accomplishments, go over what happens next, keep not only yourself but the company in mind.
-Especially these days, where a lot of companies are struggeling financially – so make sure your a good reason to keep your salary.
+Especially these days, where a lot of companies are struggling financially – so make sure your a good reason to keep your salary.

 Use the performance review to dig into what you’ve contributed, what you can do better, how, and find that line of agreement – even if its an agreement to disagree.
 Then, depending on your boss, you just might need to move on.
 Life is to short and to beautiful to be angry.